-SwingDance.LA is my contribution to the Southern California Swing dance community, which has given so much to me.
-I want this site to be a positive influence on the local Swing dance community inspired by the ideals of Frankie Manning, and free from drama and negativity.
+SwingDance.LA is my contribution to the Southern California Swing dance community, which has given me so much.
+I want this site to promote Swing dancing and to be a positive influence on the local Swing dance community inspired by the ideals of Frankie Manning.

 About Me and This Site